-RETAIL AND SELF STORAGE FACILITY Windham, Maine
+JMC SELF STORAGE EXPANSION Windham, Maine

 The following stormwater management and erosion control items shall be inspected and maintained as prescribed in the Maintenance Plan with recommended frequencies as identified below.
 The owner is responsible for keeping this maintenance log on file for a minimum of five years and shall provide a copy to the Town upon request.
-Inspections and corrective actions shall be performed by qualified personnel familiar with stormwater management systems and erosion controls.
+Inspections are to be performed by a qualified third party inspector and all corrective actions shall be performed by personnel familiar with stormwater management systems and erosion controls.

-Maintenance Maintenance Event Date Responsible Comments Item Performed Personnel Vegetated Areas Inspect slopes and embankments early in Spring.
-Ditches, swales, and other open channels Inspect after major rainfall event producing 1" of rain in two hours.
-Inspect for erosion or slumping & repair Mowed at least annually.
-Culverts Inspect semiannually and after major rainfall.
-Repair erosion at inlet or outlet of pipe.
+Maintenance Maintenance Event Date Responsible Comments

+Item Performed Personnel

+Vegetated Inspect slopes and

+Areas embankments early in

+Spring.

+Ditches, Inspect after major

+swales, and rainfall event producing

+other open 1" of rain in two hours.

+channels Inspect for erosion or

+•••••• Siumping & repair Mowed at least

+annually

+Culverts Inspect semiannually

+Curvents and after major rainfall.

+Repair erosion at inlet or

+outlet of pipe.

 Repair displaced riprap.

-Clean accumulated sediment in culverts when >20% full.
-Catch Basins Inspect to ensure that structure is properly draining.
-Remove accumulated sediment semiannually.
-Inspect grates/inlets and remove debris as needed.
-Infiltration Basins Check after each rainfall event to ensure that pond drains within 72 hours.
-Sediment to be removed from basin annually Inspect semi-annually for erosion or sediment accumulation and repair as necessary.
+Clean accumulated

+sediment in culverts

+when >20% full.

+Catch Basins Inspect to ensure that

+structure is properly

+draining.

+Remove accumulated

+sediment semiannually.

+Inspect grates/inlets and

+needed

+Infiltration Check after each rainfall

+Desing event to ensure that

+Dasilis pond drains within 72

+hours.

+Sediment to be removed

+from basin annually

+Inspect semi-annually

+for erosion or sediment

+accumulation and repair

+as necessary.